About the Challenge

 - March 12, 2024, 11:59 PDT: Submission portal closes

 Anyone can use the resources available on the Ciena Solutions Challenge website.
 The Resource Library is designed for use by students and educators in middle/junior high and high school/secondary school environments.

 Ciena Solutions Challenge Sustainability Awards

-The Ciena Solutions Challenge Sustainability Awards program is open to educators working with middle and high school students (i.e. education level equivalent to ages 11-19).
-Educators must be affiliated with a public school, private school, registered homeschool, or a legally recognized educational organization.
-(E.g. a museum, after-school program, youth agency, etc.) Review the Terms and Conditions for further details about eligibility requirements.
+The Ciena Solutions Challenge Sustainability Awards program is open to educators working with middle and high school students (i.e., education level equivalent to ages 11-18).
+Educators must be affiliated with a public school, private school, registered homeschool, or a legally recognized educational organization (e.g., a museum, after-school program, youth agency, etc.).
 Educators from the same educational organization may submit entries, but only one winning entry from a single educational organization will be selected.
 More can be found in the Terms and Conditions for the Sustainability Awards.
 The submission deadline for the 2023-2024 cycle of the Ciena Solutions Challenge is March 12, 2024 .

-Educators may submit student projects to be featured on the Ciena Solutions Challenge Online Gallery as early as September 15, 2021.
-Educators must make a submission to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award.
+Educators may submit student projects to be featured on the Ciena Solutions Challenge Online Gallery at anytime.
+Educators must submit at least one project to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award.
 Please see submission requirements and judging criteria below.
-You can also download a detailed version of the submission requirements and judging criteria.
+You can also download a detailed version of the submission requirements .